 See Me for Who I Am

-The Contra Costa County Board of Supervisors, the Mental Health Commission and Behavioral Health Services, Office for Consumer Empowerment, invite you to participate in reducing stigma and discrimination in our communities by learning more about our PhotoVoice Empowerment project
+The Contra Costa County Board of Supervisors, the Mental Health Commission and Behavioral Health Services, Office for Consumer Empowerment, invited participants to reduce stigma and discrimination in communities through the PhotoVoice Empowerment project.

 Cesar E. Chavez: Strengthening & Nourishing the Community